 The firm may receive performance-based fees from certain clients.
 As the firm’s Form ADV states, “Many portfolio managers and other investment personnel have responsibility for client accounts with performance-based fees, as well as for accounts with asset-based fees.
 Strong investment returns increase the performance-based fee paid to us as a firm and the incentive compensation paid to the portfolio manager.
 As a result, we have an incentive, particularly in the case of hedge funds, to favor an account with a performance-based fee.”
 Regardless, the firm abides by fiduciary duty, legally binding it to act in clients’ best interests.

 Opening an Account With Wellington Management Company

 There are a few different ways you can get in touch with Wellington Management Company.
-You can call the firm at (617) 951-5000, or you can visit the firm’s website and fill out the contact form with your name, company, email address and message.
+You can call the firm over the phone or you can visit the firm’s website and fill out the contact form with your name, company, email address and message.